flarkflarkflark/Stemperator/scripts/bitwig/README_Bitwig_Setup.txt

 * Use Track Groups: Create a group track named "[Song] Stems" and put all stem tracks inside for organization.

-* Freeze Processing: Once stems are separated, freeze the Stemperator track to save CPU during mixing.
+* Freeze Processing: Once stems are separated, freeze the STEMperator track to save CPU during mixing.

 * Clip Launcher: Each stem can be dragged to separate clip slots for